Rohit-Agarwal-Khitchdee/EngagementManager/README.md

   Note that goto using ctrl-right goes to the destination, expands it
   and collapses the previous viewing context.
   Also, any line that ends in {...} is summarized and can be opened.
+  Conversely, any line that end's in a { can be summarized.
   Goto line 8903 and move the caret over load_UI_state and Ctrl-Right
   load_UI_state is an acillary fn that creates a SModeSrcEdr mode,
   creates a SModeManager, pushes the mode onto the mode manager,